praekeltfoundation/exvault/README.md

 end
 ```

-Since the package isn't yet published, you can install from github:
+Since the package isn't yet published, you can install from GitHub:

 ```elixir
 def deps do